ossf/wg-best-practices-os-developers/docs/Secure-Coding-Guide-for-Python/CWE-682/CWE-191/README.md

 print(b)  # we will never reach this
 ```

-Adding `+1` to `9223372036854775807` results in a negative number `-9223372036854775808` throws a `RuntimeWarning`  but continues.
+Adding `+1` to `9223372036854775807` results in a negative number `-9223372036854775808` and throws a `RuntimeWarning`  but continues.

 An attempt to create `int` from a too big number causes an `OverflowError` and stops.

 > [!NOTE]
-> It has been observed that different result may occur depending on `numpy` version for reference we are using `numpy 1.23.1` and Python version: `3.9.12.`
+> It has been observed that different results may occur depending on the version of `numpy`.
+For reference, we are using `numpy 1.23.1` and Python `3.9.12.`

 ## Compliant Solution